What is the format of the online courses?

 Will each course really take 3 weeks?
 What's the time commitment like?

-The time commitment for the online courses will vary depending on the course.
-However, it tends to be approximately to 3-4 hours/week.
-Each course will not take 3 entire weeks.
+The time commitment for the online courses will vary depending on the course; however, each course will not take 3 entire weeks.
 We conduct them in 3 week periods though so you can work at your own pace, on your own schedule.
-You will have access to the materials 24/7, however you do not need to work around the clock.
+You will have access to the materials 24/7, so you do not need to work around the clock.
+For more detailed time commitment, navigate to the course page and refer to "What is the format of this online course."

 What do I gain by registering for a facilitated session?

-The course materials for all of our online courses (video lectures, exercises, etc.) are available on our community for you to access, even if you are not registered for a course.
-However, by registering you will gain access to the course facilitator who can help you along the way and you will receive a certificate of completion after turning in the final project.
+The course materials for all of our online courses (video lectures, exercises, etc.) are available in our community for you to access, even if you are not registered for a course.
+However, by registering you will gain access to the course facilitator who can help you along the way and you will receive a certificate of completion after turning in a successful final project.

 - Configuring a Simple PI System